 An 8.5ha block of land on the eastern shore of Lake Taharoa was set aside as a scenic reserve in 1928.
 The Crown then purchased Taharoa Native Reserve from the legal Maori owners in 1950, but in so doing was later judged to have breached the principles of the Treaty of Waitangi by the Waitangi Tribunal.
 Surrounding land was added to the scenic reserve in 1952, followed a decade later by Lake Kai Iwi being added to the reserve.
-In that same year, land around Lake Taharoa and Kai Iwi was gazetted as the Taharoa Domain Recreation Reserve.
+In that same year, land around Lake Taharoa and Lake Kai Iwi was gazetted as the Taharoa Domain Recreation Reserve.

-1964 saw the first plantation forestry in the Domain, with the planting of 10,000 pine seedlings.
-Forestry operations continued until mid-2000's.
-It was also in 1964 that recreational use of the Domain started to be promoted.
-Lake Waikare became popular for water-skiing during this period and a water-ski club was established in the late 1960's.
+1964 saw the first plantation forestry in Kai lwi Lakes, with the planting of 10,000 pine seedlings.
+Forestry operations continued until the mid-2000's.
+It was also in 1964 that recreational use of Kai lwi Lakes started to be promoted.
+Lake Waikare became popular for water-skiing during this period and a water ski club was established in the late 1960's.

-3 Taharoa Domain Reserve Management Plan (1987) Dunn, M.J.
+&lt;sup>3 Taharoa Domain Reserve Management Plan (1987) Dunn, M.J.
 Hobson County Council

-Lake Waikare was added to Taharoa Domain Recreation Reserve in 1968 and in that same year administration and control of the reserve was entrusted to Hobson County Council (now Kaipara District Council).through the Taharoa Domain Board which was formed under the Reserves and Domains Act (1953) 1968 also saw a survey of Lakes Kai Iwi and Taharoa by the Departments of Marine and Internal Affairs, which found conditions in the lakes favourable for the 10,000 rainbow trout fingerlings that were then released into Lake Taharoa later that year.
-Trout were introduced to Lake Waikare the following year and trout fishing at the Domain commenced.
+Lake Waikare was added to Taharoa Domain Recreation Reserve in 1968 and in that same year administration and control of the reserve was entrusted to Hobson County Council (now Kaipara District Council) through the Taharoa Domain Board which was formed under the Reserves and Domains Act (1953).
+1968 also saw a survey of Lakes Kai lwi and Taharoa by the Departments of Marine and Internal Affairs, which found conditions in the lakes favourable for the 10,000 rainbow trout fingerlings that were then released into Lake Taharoa later that year.
+Trout were introduced to Lake Waikare the following year and trout fishing at Kai lwi Lakes commenced.

 Lake Taharoa in 1966, Whites Aviation Ltd: Photographs.
-Ref: WA-66060-F. Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/22587705 released in 1992, which judged that there were breaches of the Treaty in the way that the purchase of that Native Reserve was conducted and recommending a number of avenues of redress.
+Ref: WA-66060-F. Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/22587705

-The 1970's was a busy time for development in the domain, with the roading and amenity blocks seen today being established.
+The 1970's was a busy time for development in Kai Iwi Lakes, with the roading and amenity blocks seen today being established.
 Amenity improvements continued into the early 1980's to cater for increasing numbers of day-trippers and campers who were being drawn to the lakes.

 During 1986 the first of a number of Treaty of Waitangi claims was lodged on behalf of Te Roroa and this included Taharoa Native Reserve within its scope.
-The Waitangi Tribunal addressed the claim in a report
+The Waitangi Tribunal addressed the claim in a report released in